withparadox2/withparadox2.github.io/_posts/2020-06-04-adapt-to-new-api-of-slowly.md

 I created the first version with help of Charles to intercept requests sending from the Slowly app running in my phone with Android 7 installed.
 In this way, I was able to see the content sealed with https and recorded all important APIs and hence built my own version.
 In order to figure out what went wrong I had to check first the requests sending by the latest version of Slowly.
 However, installation of certificates is forbidden in Android with platform version above 7, so I turned to VirtualXposed, which promises a way to hack https in Android phones running on an OS of any version without root.
 It didn't work either.

 Before digging into VirtualXposed I tried doing it on Windows instead.
-Though there were many problmes, like mismatch of architectures, missing of services from google play required by Slowly and my inability to separate a runnable apk from a bundle, I solved them patiently and finally intercepted requests in Charles.
+Although there were many problmes, like mismatch of architectures, missing of services from google play required by Slowly and my inability to separate a runnable apk from a bundle, I solved them patiently and finally intercepted requests in Charles.

 It turned out that besides using a new API, the login request also brought an encrypted parameter of `otp`, changing each time, which obviously was generated in client.
 My next task was to find out how to generate `otp`.
 ```